Would it surprise you to know that the meanest people are just hurt, and controlled by who and what they fear?

 Has your Mind ever wondered...

-Fear is at the base of jealousy, anger, resentment, frustration, anxiety - all those viciously uncomfortable emotional anchors we experience when we are triggered and have no idea how to manage a situation that has spiraled out of control.
+Fear is at the base of jealousy, anger, resentment, frustration, and anxiety - all those viciously uncomfortable emotional anchors we experience when we are triggered and have no idea how to manage a situation that has spiraled out of control.

-When you experience any form of fear, the often paralyzing effect it has on mind, body and spirit affects you mentally and judgment becomes clouded, inhibiting rational responses.
+When you experience any form of fear, the often paralyzing effect it has on mind, body, and spirit affects you mentally, and judgment becomes clouded, inhibiting rational responses.

-For this reason it is vital to understand that fear can be mastered and used as a tool for growth.
+For this reason, it is vital to understand that fear can be mastered and used as a tool for growth.

-Fear, because of it’s potential to completely disable reasonable action.
+Fear, because of its potential to completely disable reasonable action.

 How do you release toxic emotions?